 DRUG INTERACTIONS: The effects of some drugs can change if you take other drugs or herbal products at the same time.
 This can increase your risk for serious side effects or may cause your medications not to work correctly.
 These drug interactions are possible, but do not always occur.
 Your doctor or pharmacist can often prevent or manage interactions by changing how you use your medications or by close monitoring.To help your doctor and pharmacist give you the best care, be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products) before starting treatment with this product.
-While using this product, do not start, stop, or change the dosage of any other medicines you are using without your doctor's approval.Some products that may interact with this drug include: aliskiren, ACE Inhibitors (such as lisinopril), angiotensin II receptor blockers (such as valsartan, losartan), methotrexate, probenecid, other medications that may affect the kidneys (including cidofovir, cyclosporine, tenofovir).This medication may increase the risk of bleeding when taken with other drugs that also may cause bleeding.
-Some affected drugs include anti-platelet drugs such as clopidogrel, "blood thinners" such as enoxaparin/warfarin, bisphosphonates such as alendronate, corticosteroids such as prednisone, SSRI antidepressants such as fluoxetine/sertraline, among others.This medication can slow down the removal of other medications from your body, which may affect how they work.
+While using this product, do not start, stop, or change the dosage of any other medicines you are using without your doctor's approval.Some products that may interact with this drug include: aliskiren, ACE Inhibitors (such as captopril, lisinopril), angiotensin II receptor blockers (such as valsartan, losartan), corticosteroids (such as prednisone), methotrexate, probenecid, other medications that may affect the kidneys (including cidofovir, cyclosporine, tenofovir).This medication may increase the risk of bleeding when taken with other drugs that also may cause bleeding.
+Examples include anti-platelet drugs such as clopidogrel, "blood thinners" such as dabigatran/enoxaparin/warfarin, among others.This medication can slow down the removal of other medications from your body, which may affect how they work.
 Examples of affected drugs include lithium, pemetrexed, among others.Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (aspirin, NSAIDs such as ibuprofen or naproxen).
 These drugs are similar to ketoprofen and may increase your risk of side effects if taken together.
 However, if your doctor has directed you to take low-dose aspirin to prevent heart attack or stroke (usually at dosages of 81-325 milligrams a day), you should continue taking the aspirin unless your doctor instructs you otherwise.
 Ask your doctor or pharmacist for more details.This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

 Report Problems to the Food and Drug Administration